 Advanced Breading Station Solutions

-For almost 30 years Bettcher Industries has been involved in breading and other food processing.
+For over 30 years Bettcher Industries has been involved in breading and other food processing.
 In 1982 Bettcher purchased Stein Associates in Sandusky, Ohio.
 This company is the world leading manufacturer and marketer of high volume continuous flow batter-breading equipment, conveyorized deep fryers, counter-flow ovens, filtration equipment and conveyor systems.
 Under Bettcher leadership, they doubled their sales volume until they were sold in 1987 to Frigoscandia of Helsinki Sweden, a leading international manufacturer of commercial freezing equipment.

 Bettcher kept the rights to develop a small batter breading station machine specifically tailored for restaurants.
 Over the years, this design has been refined resulting in the present model breading machine called the Optimax.
 This batter breading machine is the pinnacle of breading technology that delivers a better tasting product.
 Most important to foodservice operators is the consistent breading perfection the machine delivers.
 No other technology can deliver the consistency and great tasting food that the Optimax provides day in and day out for quick service restaurants (QSR), institutional foodservice operations, casinos, caterers, and any other operations looking to improve their product consistency.